Kiyoshi364/hello-word/README.md

 Portuguese, English, (a bit of) Japanese and I also can understand Spanish.

-And I hope that a write more there... :)
+And I hope that I'll write more stuff here... :)